kirk60/ExampleJPA/README.md

-Simple example
+Simple example of saving data to a Mysql table

-Maven
+- Maven
+- MySql
-Hibernate
+- Hibernate
-JPA
+- JPA
-Lombok
+- Lombok